marc-queiroz/docker-webex/README.md

 ```bash
 $./webex.sh
 ```
-# Acknolodgement and thanks to other dockers related repositories at github
+# Acknowledgement and thanks to other dockers related repositories at github
 I would like to thank the owners of this repositories for providing great inspiration for my own version of docker webex for linux.

 [docker-webex](https://github.com/fgsch/docker-webex)